Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-eventhubs/eventhubs-client/README.md

 # Using Spring Cloud Stream Binder for Azure Event Hubs

-This code sample demonstrates how to use the `Spring Cloud Stream Binder` for `Azure Event Hubs`.The sample app has two operating modes.
+This code sample demonstrates how to use the client of `Azure SDK Event Hubs` to interact with `Azure Event Hubs`.
-One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
-These messages are published to one `Event Hubs` instance and then consumed by one consumer endpoint from the same application.

 ## What You Will Build